-UNITED NATIONS

-E

-Economic and Social Distr.
-Council

-GENERAL

-ECE/TRANS/WP.29/GRSP/2007/XXX 2007

-Original: ENGLISH

-ECONOMIC COMMISSION FOR EUROPE

-INLAND TRANSPORT COMMITTEE

-World Forum for Harmonization of Vehicle Regulations

-Working Party on Passive Safety

-REGULATION No. 44 (Child Restraint System)

-Proposal for draft amendments to Regulation No. 44

-Submitted by the experts from CLEPA

-As reported in documents ECE/TRANS/WP.29/GRSP/41 paragraphs 47 the text reproduced below was prepared by the expert from CLEPA in order to propose to GRSP a revision of the horizontal plane requirements.

-ECE/TRANS/WP.29/GRSP/2007/XX page 2

-A. PROPOSAL

-7.1.4.4.1.1.
-Amend to read "Forward facing child restraints: the head of the manikin shall not pass beyond the planes BA and DA as defined in Figure 1 below, except for boosters seats when using the largest dummy P10 in relation to DA plane.

-B. JUSTIFICATION

-This document provides additional information to the previous data included in document TRANS/WP.29/GRSP/2006/9.
-The additional data are aimed at supporting the revision of the horizontal plane requirements 7.1.4.4.1.1. only for boosters.
-The reason for focussing on this type of restraints is that the corresponding child population (age 4 to 12) shows a higher risk of injury compared to the younger population, which generally travel in rear facing or forward facing integral seats.
-According to a study undertaken by CHOP (1) as child grows the risk of being injured in crashes rises: 3 times higher for the 4-12 year class of age than the 0-3 years population.
+"7.1.4.4.1.1.
+Forward facing child restraints: the head of the manikin shall not pass beyond the planes BA and DA as defined in Figure 1 below, except for boosters seats when using the largest dummy P10 in relation to DA plane."
+B. JUSTIFICATION This proposal provides additional information to the previous data included in document ECE/TRANS/WP.29/GRSP/2006/9.
+The additional data are aimed at supporting the revision of the horizontal plane requirements 7.1.4.4.1.1. only for booster cushions.
+The reason for focussing on this type of child restraints is that the corresponding child population (age 4 to 12) shows a higher risk of injury compared to the younger population, which generally travel in rear facing or forward facing integral seats.
+According to a study undertaken by the Children's Hospital of Philadelphia (CHOP) 1/ as child grows, the risk of being injured in crashes rises: 3 times higher for the 4-12 year class of age than the 0-3 years population.
 More importantly this part of children population is exposed to risk of injuries, where abdominal injuries are predominant.
 A recent investigation was conducted within CHILD project on European accident data in frontal impacts involving children restrained with different systems.
-In the sample involving children restrained with boosters (2) it was shown that the injuries of AIS 2+ (moderate) to abdomen accounts for 34%, those to the head 20% and extremities 28%.
-In terms of serious injuries, AIS 3+ then abdomen comes into the first place.
-This data highlights the need to pay a particular attention to the prevention of these injuries, which are mainly due to submarining, or lap belt syndrome, as illustrated in Figure 1.
+In the sample involving children restrained with boosters 2/ it was shown that the injuries of Average Injury Scale (AIS) 2+ (moderate) to abdomen accounts for 34 per cent, those to the head 20 per cent and extremities 28 per cent.
+In terms of serious injuries, AIS 3+ thus abdomen comes into the first place.
+This data highlights the need to pay a particular attention to the prevention of these kinds of injuries, which are mainly due to submarining, or lap belt syndrome, as illustrated in Figure 1.